 - Is the cost of properly cleaning the ducts vs. replacing them represent a real value?

 A report produced in 1997 by the EPA states that duct cleaning has not been proven to produce cleaner indoor air.
-The EPA has consistently stood behind this stance and this applies to all types of ducts.
-It stands to reason in my opinion that cleaning metal or meal lined ducts would be effective.
+The EPA has consistently stood behind this stance, and this applies to all types of ducts.
+It stands to reason, in my opinion, that cleaning metal or metal-lined ducts would be effective.

-My experience has shown that many companies that provide duct cleaning service do not consistently or fully abide by NADCA standards, this can result in a poor outcome as well as possible damage.
-When damage does occur due to improper duct cleaning practices it is often concealed which results in the property owner being unaware that there is an issue.
+My experience has shown that many companies that provide duct cleaning services do not consistently or fully abide by NADCA standards.
+Failure to follow those standards can result in a poor outcome as well as possible damage.
+When damage does occur due to improper duct cleaning practices, contractors often conceal it.
+So, the property owner will be unaware that there is an issue.

 The Environmental Protection Agency says that duct cleaning services typically “ but not always“ range in cost from $450 to $1000 per heating and cooling system, depending on the services offered, the size of the system to be cleaned, system accessibility, climactic region, and level of contamination and type of duct material.
 Consumers should beware of air duct cleaning companies that making sweeping claims about the health benefits of duct cleaning such claims are unsubstantiated.
 Consumers should also beware of blow-and-go air duct cleaning companies.
 These companies often charge a nominal fee and do a poor job of cleaning the heating and cooling system.
 These companies may also persuade the consumer into unneeded services with and/or without their permission.

-- Recognize that Florida duct systems are often not very conducive to proper cleaning reducing your potential success rate
+- Recognize that Florida duct systems are often not very conducive to proper cleaning, reducing your potential success rate.

 Resources mentioned in this article can be found: EPA.Gov, NAIMA.Org, and Angie’s List.
 You can also check out these videos of news teams exposing the potential scams that can come with duct cleaning: